Lecture 15, Tuesday November 5th 2019

 Look out for the following motifs/symbols: FLAME/FIRE, FURY, GOLD, WOUND, SNAKE.
 How do these motifs signal the dark side of empire?

 “Book 5.
-The Trojans return to Sicily and celebrate funeral games for Aeneas’ father Anchises who had died there a year earlier.
-Juno causes the Trojan women to set fire to the ships, but the fire is quenched by Jupiter.
-On the last stage of the journey the helmsman Palinurus is swept overboard by the god Sleep.
+The Trojans return to Sicily and celebrate funeral games for Aeneas’ father, Anchises, who had died there a year earlier [Aeneas mentions this in Book 3.710-715].
+Juno causes Trojan women to set fire to the ships, but the fire is quenched by Jupiter.
+On the last stage of the journey the helmsman Palinurus is swept overboard by the god, Sleep.”

 “Book 6.
 The Trojans reach Italy at Cumae, and Aeneas descends with the Sibyl to the underworld in order to consult the ghost of his father Anchises.
 The future heroes of Roman history pass in a pageant before him, and he returns to the upper world in resolution.”